looker-open-source/sdk-codegen/docs/json.md

 ## Lookering forward

 Current users of Looker SDKs may have noticed that some `id` properties are typed as `integer` and some are typed as `string`.
-For the stable (aka GA, generally available) release of API 4.0, all `id` references will be typed as `string`.
+With the stable (aka GA, generally available) release of API 4.0, all `id` references have been typed as `string`.
-Using strings for all ID references will allow Looker to scale out Looker services in the future, once ID generation does not require an auto-increment numeric ID value from a monolithic instance.
+Using strings for all ID references allows Looker to scale out Looker services in the future, once ID generation does not require an auto-increment numeric ID value from a monolithic instance.

 We have worked to minimize the impact of this type change for all Looker-provided language SDKs.
 This document describes some JSON parsing requirements and how our SDKs support them.